The Invasion of Ukraine Viewed through TikTok: A Dataset: Method

 Because TikTok data collection methods are still in their infancy, our methodology represents an important contribution to the computational study of TikTok.
 In particular, our methodology is flexible and allows researchers who are interested in studying other subjects or phenomena on TikTok to curate it to their needs.
 However, the issues we encountered with TikTok's limited search functionalities highlight how challenging unbiased sampling is with these constraints.

+Understanding how to sample from a data source correctly involves understanding the general distributions of the platform.
+We are starting to understand the fundamental distributions of Twitter \cite{pfeffer2023just}, and therefore can determine whether a Twitter sample is representative.
+However, for TikTok, we will need to understand the general distributions via dataset accumulation.
+This means that we fundamentally do not and cannot know the representativeness of this dataset compared to the total activity around the invasion of Ukraine on TikTok, and only further research will reveal this.
+However, this dataset is a critical step towards understanding TikTok, enabling us to say whether this and other datasets are representative or not.

+One measure of representativeness we consider important to improve is the distribution of view counts of videos in a dataset.
+The hashtag search feature, the easiest way to get data from TikTok, returns videos in descending view count order.
+But we would not expect that TikTok users are mostly looking at videos with the highest view counts.
+We can alleviate this by using the general search feature or picking less popular hashtags.
+See Figure \ref{fig:view_count_distribution} for the view count distribution of our collected videos.

-It is urgent that future work focus on best practise methodologies for obtaining more representative samples of data from TikTok.
+In short, an important finding from our work in this study is the urgent need for work on best practices and methodologies for obtaining reliably representative samples of data from TikTok, since exploring how different groups use the platform must necessarily involve the analysis of more niche conversations, as well as often marginalized online communities.